spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 }
 ```

-Since most of the JSX code are commented out, the imported server action `registerUser(formData: FormData)`, intended to handle user registration, seems to be unused.
+Since most of the JSX code is commented out, the imported server action `registerUser(formData: FormData)`, intended to handle user registration, seems to be unused.
 The code for the server action looked as follows:

 ```ts
 // app/actions.ts